d4n3sh/thedaneshproject/content/posts/2008-09-21-kickdefella-is-back.md

 2 days later Syed Azidi Syed Aziz a.k.a Kickdefella is once again a free man.
 [Why was he arrested?][2]

-From his posts it&#8217;s quite obvious that the police scare tactics didn&#8217;t quite work.
+From his posts it's quite obvious that the police scare tactics didn't quite work.
 When you speak the trurth fear will be non-existent.

 Sources: [MalaysiaKini][3] || [Kickdefella][4] || [Politickler][5]